dmeranda/demjson/README.md

    Now any JSON value type is a legal JSON document.

- * Python 3: This version supports both Python 2 and Python 3, via the 2to3 conversion program.
-When installing via setup.py or a PyPI distribution mechanism, this conversion should automatically happen.

-   Note that the API under Python 3 will be slightly different.
-   Mainly there will be some cases in which byte array types are used or returned rather than strings.
+ * Callback hooks: This version allows the user to provide a number of different callback functions, or hooks, which can do special processing.
+For example when parsing JSON you could detect strings that look like dates, and automatically convert them into Python datetime objects instead.

-   Read the file "docs/PYTHON3.txt" for complete information.
+   Read the file "docs/HOOKS.txt" for complete information.

  * Subclassing: Subclassing the demjson.JSON class is now highly discouraged as future changes may alter the method parameters or names.

    In particular overriding the encode_default() method is now DEPRECATED!
 It will continue work in this version, but will be